Visiting the Fort Miles Museum and Historical Area

 Saturday, April 29, 10AM – 3PM, with the Film/Lecture Series starting at 1PM.
 The film/lecture will be The Battle of Midway.
 This Open House is a combined effort of Delaware State Parks and FMHA featuring WWII re-enactors, both U.S. and German with a number of events scheduled throughout the day.
 Admission to Battery 519 is reduced to $3 per person for this event only.

-Saturday, May 27, 10AM – 3PM, with the Film/Lecture Series starting at 3PM.
-The film/lecture will be The Bombing of Europe.
+Saturday, May 27, 10AM – 3PM, with the Film/Lecture Series starting at 1PM.
+The film/lecture subject will be The Bombing of Europe.

 BATTERY 519 LANTERN TOURS

 Tour Battery 519 by lantern light with trained Delaware State Parks interpretative guides and learn about German U-boats on the prowl, sailors in distress and descriptions of a soldier’s life at Fort Miles during WWII.
 The Lantern Tours are for ages 10 and older, with a paying adult.
 Limit 30.
-Pre-registration is required by calling 302-645-6852.
-The tour fee is $5b per person.
+Pre-registration is required by calling 302-645-6852 or 302-644-5007.
+The tour fee is $5 per person.
+The tour is limited to ages 10 and older.

 Lantern Tour Dates and Times: